UnderminersTeam/UndertaleModTool/README.md

 ![flowey](flowey.png)

 ### Main features
-* Can read every single byte from the data file for lastest version of Undertale, Deltarune, and probably other GameMaker: Studio games (GM:S 1.4 and GMS2 bytecode versions 14 to 17 are currently supported) for every platform and then recreate a byte-for-byte exact copy from the decoded data.
+* Can read every single byte from the data file for lastest version of Undertale, Deltarune, and most other GameMaker: Studio games (GM:S 1.4 and GMS2 bytecode versions 13 to 17 are currently supported) for every platform and then recreate a byte-for-byte exact copy from the decoded data.
 * Properly handles all of the pointers in the file so that if you add/remove stuff, make things longer/shorter, move them around etc. the file format won't break.
 * An editor which lets you change (almost) every single value, including unknown ones.
 * Includes a (very) simple room/level editor.